ctglab/hmsLRI_Eye_diseases/READ_ME.txt

 version 1.3
 Files contain human-mouse syntenic Long Range Interactions(hmsLRI) in which a green or amber gene is involved:
 	hmsLRI list files
-	"hmsLRI's_Promoter_within_Green_Genes.csv": List of hmsLRI in which the promoter anchor is the promoter of a Green Gene "hmsLRI's_Enhancer_within_Green_Genes.csv": List of hmsLRI in which the enhancer anchor is within a Green Gene region "hmsLRI's_Promoter_within_Amber_Genes.csv": List of hmsLRI in which the promoter anchor is the promoter of an Amber Gene "hmsLRI's_Enhancer_within_Amber_Genes.csv": List of hmsLRI in which the enhancer anchor is within a Amber Gene region "hmsLRI's_Promoter_within_Fitzpatrick_Genes.csv": List of hmsLRI in which the promoter anchor is the promoter of a Fitzpatrick Gene
+	"hmsLRI's_Promoter_within_Green_Genes.csv": List of hmsLRI in which the promoter anchor overlaps the promoter of a Green Gene (defined as ± 2.5kb of TSS)

+	"hmsLRI's_Enhancer_within_Green_Genes.csv": List of hmsLRI in which the enhancer anchor is within a Green Gene region

+	"hmsLRI's_Promoter_within_Amber_Genes.csv": List of hmsLRI in which the promoter anchor overlaps the promoter of an Amber Gene (defined as ± 2.5kb of TSS)

+	"hmsLRI's_Enhancer_within_Amber_Genes.csv": List of hmsLRI in which the enhancer anchor is within a Amber Gene region

+	"hmsLRI's_Promoter_within_Fitzpatrick_Genes.csv": List of hmsLRI in which the promoter anchor overlaps the promoter of a Fitzpatrick Gene (defined as ± 2.5kb of TSS)

 	"hmsLRI's_Enhancer_within_Fitzpatrick_Genes.csv": List of hmsLRI in which the enhancer anchor is within a Fitzpatrick Gene region

-	"hmsLRI's_Promoter_within_Eye_development_Genes.csv": List of hmsLRI in which the promoter anchor is the promoter of an Eye development Gene
+	"hmsLRI's_Promoter_within_Eye_development_Genes.csv": List of hmsLRI in which the promoter anchor overlaps the promoter of an Eye development Gene (defined as ± 2.5kb of TSS)

 	"hmsLRI's_Enhancer_within_Eye_development_Genes.csv": List of hmsLRI in which the enhancer anchor is within a Eye development Gene region

 	Enhancer nodes files
-	"Nodes_Promoter_in_Green_Genes.csv": List of Enhancer nodes in which the promoter anchor is the promoter of a Green Gene "Nodes_in_Green_Genes.csv": List of Enhancer nodes in which the enhancer anchor is within a Green Gene region "Nodes_Promoter_in_Amber_Genes.csv": List of Enhancer nodes in which the promoter anchor is the promoter of an Amber Gene "Nodes_in_Amber_Genes.csv": List of Enhancer nodes in which the enhancer anchor is within a Amber Gene region "Nodes_Promoter_in_Fitzpatrick_Genes.csv": List of Enhancer nodes in which the promoter anchor is the promoter of a Fitzpatrick Gene
+	"Nodes_Promoter_in_Green_Genes.csv": List of Enhancer nodes in which the promoter anchor is the promoter of a Green Gene

+	"Nodes_in_Green_Genes.csv": List of Enhancer nodes in which the enhancer anchor is within a Green Gene region

+	"Nodes_Promoter_in_Amber_Genes.csv": List of Enhancer nodes in which the promoter anchor is the promoter of an Amber Gene

+	"Nodes_in_Amber_Genes.csv": List of Enhancer nodes in which the enhancer anchor is within a Amber Gene region

+	"Nodes_Promoter_in_Fitzpatrick_Genes.csv": List of Enhancer nodes in which the promoter anchor is the promoter of a Fitzpatrick Gene

-	"Nodes_in_Fitzpatrick_Genes.csv": List of Enhancer nodes in which the enhancer anchor is within a Fitzpatrick Gene region "Nodes_Promoter_in_Eye_development_Genes.csv": List of Enhancer nodes in which the promoter anchor is the promoter of an Eye development Gene
+	"Nodes_in_Fitzpatrick_Genes.csv": List of Enhancer nodes in which the enhancer anchor is within a Fitzpatrick Gene region

+	"Nodes_Promoter_in_Eye_development_Genes.csv": List of Enhancer nodes in which the promoter anchor is the promoter of an Eye development Gene

 	"Nodes_in_Eye_development_Genes.csv": List of Enhancer nodes in which the enhancer anchor is within a Eye development Gene region